tzhiru/csc365-project/docs/peer_review_response.md

 This has been added.

 12. I would added comments throughout the code that explains in full detail what ever file does so that its very clear what is suppose to happen

+### Schema/API design
+1. I would add a DELETE call for the account sections, it might be useful for any user who stops using your service or something like that

+We don't want to remove an already existing user, because the library keeps records of past checkouts and those records need to refer back to the users that completed those checkouts.

+2. For the GET api call for the account section, I recommend also making phone number unique and checking to see no person has the same number because that might get confusing

+3. For catalog API, I would add an API that allows you to see which books are checkout, so you guys can keep track of that

+4. For catalog API, I would also add a POST call to allow you to put puts into the catalog, this is separate from the inventory, so you can choose which books to offer to certain people.
+Like in the potion shop where certain customers have different taste

+5. catalog API for scearch should also call on an specific id, in case there are multiple books with the same title and author

+When there are multiple books with the same attributes, they will both be returned by the search.

+6. For catalog API, I would also add a DELETE call to allow you to delete any books that you no longer want the catalog

+The inventory functions allow us to delete book types and book copies from the catalog.

+7. For admin API, I would recommend leaving as just admin rest and move the other API calls to other sections that way admin only deals with rest and it not conflicting with other databases

+8. For inventory API, you can also add a section to find a certain book or sections of books.
+This can help you get specifics on books to potentially help the customer better

+9. I am not sure what the point of remove book copy is for, if you have multiple of the same book, just add a qty column to your book section and update that rather than create another whole entry

+There are seperate tables for books and their individual copies (instead of just a quantity value), because we have to keep track of individual copies.
+It's a library, so we have to know what copies are with which users.
+If a specific copy is damaged, then you remove that specific copy and not the entire type of book.

+10. For inventory API, I would add a POST function to add books to your inventory, it might be easier this way

+11. For inventory API,I would add a Get function to get either certain books from your inventory or all books, it might be easier this way4.
+Over all, everything seems good expect there is not much API calls for the books, I recommend you add some because it might help simplify the project and not have a bunch of for loops everywhere to try to find books

+12. Not sure the purpose of default API call, I would remove it if I where you

+This is the default call of the app and shows that the app is online.
+There is no need to remove it.